breadscorner/Passport.js-LocalStrategyUserDocumentation/docs/strategies.md

       });
     ```

-If the variable contains an object(username, password), we run done(null, user).
+If the 'user' variable contains a value, indicating that getUserByUsername was successful, we run done(null, user).
 This done function puts the user object inside req.user, which can be accessed for a future usage.

-If the variable contains undefined, we run done({message: ""}, null), where the message is sent to the servers console(VSCode console) to tell the user that the function failed to retrieve a matching user with the requested username.
+If the 'user variable contains undefined, we run done({message: ""}, null), where the message is sent to the servers console(VSCode console) to tell the user that the function failed to retrieve a matching user with the requested username.

 <!-- (Gary) put a pic if we can produce this error -->